evonmg/evonmg.github.io/food.md

 **Miraku** (Boston): Some of the best ramen I've ever had hands down.
 Their menu is tiny (only 3 ramen flavors!), but from what I can tell they are all beautifully crafted and delicious and the broths are magical.
 Apparently they've gotten recognition from Michelin??
 Recommendations: everything!

+**Sakabayashi** (Boston): Sushi spot in Back Bay that has very affordable lunch deals!
+Recommendations: can't go wrong

 **Santouka** (Back Bay and Cambridge): they have delicious ramen, toppings, and sides and some pretty good deals for students (make sure to bring your student ID!).
 Their menu is pretty small, but you can't go wrong with anything on it.
 Recommendations: any of the ramen flavors, gyoza, takoyaki

 **Tallulah's Tacqueria** (Providence): Mexican tacos, quesadillas, tortas, and bowls.
 They used to be pretty good for the price, but inflation has hit them as well and they no longer offer free guac :( I've only ever gotten their bowl, but I've sampled pretty much every meat option on the menu and I have to say they're all very good.
 Recommendations: there is no bad combination!

 **Ten Second Yunnan Rice Noodle (Shimiaodao)** (Boston): chain restaurant from the mainland in Chinatown that sells a modern take on Yunnan rice noodles, or "crossing the bridge noodles" (过桥米线).
-Traditionally, they're made in a clear, milky pork broth that has been simmering for hours, as legend has it that a woman had to cross a bridge every day to bring the soup to her husband, but here they sell broths in all sorts of flavors.
+Traditionally, they're made in a clear, milky bone broth that has been simmering for hours, as legend has it that a woman had to cross a bridge every day to bring the soup to her husband, but here they sell broths in all sorts of flavors.
 The only time I've been here, it was snowing really hard outside and the soup warmed me up like a hug and I'll never forget it.
 Recommendations: you can't go wrong, but the golden soup is really great if you're into hot and sour flavors!

 **Tora** (Boston): a tiny place in Chinatown specializing in kaisen don (seafood rice bowls).
 They have a lot of options and their raw fish is super fresh.
 Downside is that the food is quite pricy ($25-$30 per bowl on average), but worth it for a special occasion.
 Recommendations: you can't really go wrong here depending on your tastes, but I got the maizuru don and found it really good in terms of value and also variety of seafood